 ETF shareholders receive a portion of the funds’ profits through dividends or earned interest paid.

-A larger pool of investors means more capital will flow into space, which provides liquidity for trader and investors to enter and exit the market more efficiently.
+A larger pool of investors means more capital will flow into space, which provides liquidity for traders and investors to enter and exit the market more efficiently.

 Similar to how NASDAQ regularly undergoes a thorough evaluation of their exchange to maintain regulatory compliance, we can expect the same standard to come from cryptocurrency exchanges that offer a Bitcoin ETF.